Customs Attorneys for Textiles, Apparel & Footwear Imports

 - Use of FTA (or preference programs) programs

-- Re-engineering transaction structures to ensure the lowest possible declared valuation
+- Re-engineering existing transaction structures to ensure the lowest possible declared value

 - Use of TPL and short supply provisions